Bouncers are responsible for monitoring:

 - Whether alcohol is being brought into or taken out of the establishment.

-- That all patrons can be safe and can enjoy themselves without abuse.
+- That all guests can be safe and can enjoy themselves without abuse.

 - Other issues related to the rules of the establishment or laws and regulations.